 - 108. If the Council considers it appropriate, it may award council tax support or additional council tax support on a discretionary basis.
 Applications may be made in writing or online and should be accompanied by supporting evidence.
-Awards will be made where a customer demonstrates financial hardship. - 109.
+Awards will be made where a customer demonstrates financial hardship.
+(Also known as an exceptional hardship payment). - 109.
 If the Council decides that a particular group of people should receive support from the discretionary scheme, it may treat an application to the main scheme as an application to the discretionary scheme as well.
 Any awards are credited to the applicant's council tax account.
 No cash awards are made. - 110.
 Further information about the Council's discretionary scheme can be found at www.blackburn.gov.uk/benefits